 - Ways that different sectors can collaborate to promote a robust interconnected digital content marketplace.

-Members of the public will have opportunities to participate at the meeting.
+Members of the public had opportunities to participate at the meeting.
 In the previous public meetings, the Task Force heard from stakeholders that the government can play a useful role by facilitating dialogues between and among industry sectors.
-Based on this feedback, the Task Force has organized this meeting to build on the work of the prior meetings and continue to facilitate constructive, cross-industry dialogue among stakeholders about ways to promote a more robust and collaborative online marketplace for copyrighted works.
+Based on this feedback, the Task Force organized this third meeting to build on the work of the prior meetings and continue to facilitate constructive, cross-industry dialogue among stakeholders about ways to promote a more robust and collaborative online marketplace for copyrighted works.

 Federal Register Notice

-Additional details about the meeting are in a Federal Register Notice published March 19, 2019.
+Additional details about the meeting were in a Federal Register Notice published March 19, 2019.